r06521601/IoT_Forge/README.md

 ## Description

+This project show IoT data and use heatmap visualization on the Web BIM server.

-IoTtoDB.py: The code is connecting sensor's data with dataBase.(So, you should have your own sensor and Online database.)
+IoTtoDB.py: The code is connecting sensor's data with dataBase.(So, you should have your own sensor and database server.)

 src : Forge file include server. client .......